blurstudio/hab/README.md

 A recommended released distro folder structure: `[name]\[version]\.hab.json`.
 The `[name]` folder is referenced by one of the disto_path globs.
 This makes it easy to store multiple versions of the distro.
-Each glob specified by `HAB_DISTRO_PATHS` will automatically have `/*/.hab.json` added to it, so the `.hab.json` file should be in the root of a version folder.
+Each glob specified by `distro_paths` will automatically have `/*/.hab.json` added to it, so the `.hab.json` file should be in the root of a version folder.
 The root of the version folder is likely the root of a git repo.